gvwilson/mccole/data/CONTRIBUTING.md

 ### Minor Formatting

-1. To continue a paragraph that has been interrupted by a code sample or something else write:
+1. To continue a paragraph after a code sample write:

     ```
     text of paragraph